-Three big announcements this week heralded our healthy and profitable future.
-Those standing in the way, argues Rod Oram, are as out of step as the Think Big world from which they hail.
+Back in July, three big announcements heralded our healthy and profitable future.
+Those standing in the way, argued Rod Oram in this column from our Best of the Year series, are as out of step as the Think Big world from which they hail.

 This was the week we saw the future – and it was good.